Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Experiments

-\textbf{Audio selection.} Prior work often pairs COCO images with external audio datasets like VGGSound~\cite{vggsound} or FSDnoisy18k~\cite{FSDnoisy18k}, but these audio sources often lack spatial and temporal consistency.
+\textbf{Audio selection.} Prior work often pairs MSCOCO images with external audio datasets like VGGSound~\cite{vggsound} or FSDnoisy18k~\cite{FSDnoisy18k}, but these audio sources often lack spatial and temporal consistency.
 For example, moving sound sources (e.g., a dog running across the video frames) cause spatial shifts that make them unsuitable for generating realistic stereo audio on static images.
 Additionally, recordings may include background noise or mixed sounds from multiple objects, reducing semantic clarity and overall quality.
-To address these issues, we apply the three filtering steps to the videos from VGGSound~\cite{vggsound}, ensuring that only high-quality, semantically aligned audios are retained.
-See \textbf{Supp Sec.~\ref{sec:sup_dataset}} and \textbf{Supp Fig.~\ref{fig:audio-selection}} for detailed filtering steps and results.
-After applying these three filtering criteria, we have 720 high-quality audio clips from VGGSound~\cite{vggsound}.
-Combined with the 7,284 selected images from MSCOCO~\cite{coco}, we proceed to synthesize depth-aware stereo audio-image pairs.
+To address these issues, we apply three filtering steps to the VGGSound videos, retaining 3,533 clips from the standard training set and 727 clips from the standard test set that contain high-quality audio, spatially and semantically aligned with the visual content.
+See \textbf{Supp Sec.~\ref{sec:sup_dataset}}, \textbf{Supp Fig.~\ref{fig:audio-selection}}, and \textbf{Supp Fig.~\ref{fig:t_audio-selection}} for detailed filtering steps and results.

+Next, we randomly pair the selected MSCOCO images with high-quality audios from VGGSound to construct the AudioCOCO dataset.
+The dataset comprises 9,360 audio–image pairs in the training set and 18,864 pairs in the test set, which are further divided into six experimental conditions (\textbf{Sec.~\ref{subsec:condition}}).